SEND (Special Educational Needs Disability) Provision

 Health Professionals

-We have a NHS Health Visitor who is responsible for pupils below the age of 5 and a School Nurse for pupils age 5 and above.
-They both provide services in the form of training and advice for parents and staff.
-Training provided consists of awareness in Epilepsy, Epipen, Sickle Cell, among other medical conditions.
+We have the ability to refer to the NHS School Nurse Health Team Visitor.
+They provide services in the form of training and advice for parents and staff.
+Training provided consists of awareness in Epilepsy, Epipen, Sickle Cell and Enteral Feeding among other medical conditions.
 They also assist us in writing Health Care Plans for children with allergies and other medical needs.
 If you have any medical concerns and would like to discuss these concerns please contact the school.

 Newham Family Information Service